Justinrwiririza/CyberSec-RedBlue-Home-Lab/README.md

 Access the uploaded shell in a browser → http://<Target-IP>/shell.php?cmd=id → Display user and group IDs

 <img src="https://imgur.com/Lx6BVsk.png" alt="CyberSec Lab Diagram" width="600"/>

+Post-Exploitation refers to the phase after an attacker has successfully gained access to a system.
+The focus during this stage is on maintaining access, escalating privileges, gathering sensitive information, pivoting within the network, and deploying additional tools or persistence mechanisms.
+This stage often determines the overall impact of the attack.

+### Impact

+### 1. Remote Code Execution
+The attacker can execute arbitrary system commands remotely with the same privileges as the web server user (often www-data or apache).
+### 2. Privilege Escalation
+From the web shell, attackers can attempt local privilege escalation exploits to gain root/system access.
+### 3. Full System Compromise
+If the web server user has high privileges or the attacker escalates, the entire system is compromised.
+### 4. Pivoting Inside the Network
+Once a shell is obtained, attackers can scan the internal network and attack other systems.
+### 5. Data Theft or Tampering
+Sensitive data (databases, configs, credentials) can be accessed, modified, or exfiltrated.
+### 6. Persistence
+Attackers can install backdoors, cron jobs, or additional malware to maintain access.

+### Mitigation
+### 1. Disable Dangerous PHP Functions
+Disable system(), exec(), shell_exec(), and similar functions in php.ini.
+### 2. Restrict File Upload & Database Features
+- Validate and sanitize all file uploads (allow only safe file types).
+- Disable SELECT INTO OUTFILE in MySQL to prevent arbitrary file writes.
+### 3. Principle of Least Privilege
+- Run the web server under a non-root user with limited permissions.
+- Ensure database users have minimal privileges.
+### 4. Apply Web Application Security Controls
+- Use a Web Application Firewall (WAF) to detect/block malicious requests.
+- Implement proper input validation to prevent SQL Injection
+### 5. Enable Logging & Monitoring
+- Monitor HTTP logs for suspicious queries like ?cmd=.
+- Use IDS/IPS or SIEM solutions to detect abnormal activity.
+### 6. Patch & Harden
+- Keep web applications and servers updated.
+- Disable unused services and enforce strong authentication.
+### 7. Incident Response Readiness
+- Regularly scan for unexpected files (like shell.php).
+- Use integrity checks (e.g., Wazuh...).

 ### Persistence
 steps and screenshot coming soon